island-lang/island-lang.github.io/README.md

 	else try
 		[first, ..., last] = accept // The entire string is consumed here

-		// Reject if first and last character don't match if first != last
+		// Reject if first and last characters don't match if first != last
 			reject
 ```